jared201/MangaDb/README.md

 The FastAPI application provides the following endpoints:

+- `GET /`: Landing page with Bulma CSS and information about how MangaDB works
-- `GET /`: Get information about the API
+- `GET /api`: Get information about the API
 - `GET /collections`: List all collections
 - `GET /collections/{collection}`: Get all documents in a collection
 - `POST /collections/{collection}`: Create a new document